section-engineering-education/engineering-education/articles/choosing-between-managed-wordpress-vs-shared-wordpress-hosting/index.md

 If you are looking for the ideal host for your website or looking for one that can accommodate any website, shared WordPress hosting is suitable.
 If you want a host for your high-traffic website or you have little to no knowledge about hosts, managed hosting will work better for you.

 Remember that what works best for another person might not work well for you.
-It would be best if you, therefore, weighed your needs before concluding.
+It would be best if you, thus, weighed your needs before concluding.
 Also, take your time to look for a reliable provider to enjoy the mentioned benefits.